chagolla23/PortfolioProjects-/README.md

 # PortfolioProjects-
-Personal projects I have worked on for Data Analyst role.
+Here are several projects I completed using SQL and Tableau.
+Feel free to take a look and reach out if you have any questions!